tramlinehq/docs/docs/integrations/ci-cd/ci-cd.md

 - [GitHub Actions](github)
 - [Bitrise](bitrise)

-A sample workflow for android apps can be generated using our [Mobile App CI workflow GEnerator](https://macige.tramline.app/).
+A sample workflow for Android apps can be generated using our [Mobile App CI workflow GEnerator](https://macige.tramline.app/).
 Please check the checkbox to include support for `versionCode` and `versionName`.

 ![](/img/macige.png)